decryptofy/scarr/ARCHITECTURE.md

 ### Testing

 Currently SCARR has a small selection of 'unit tests' but we are expecting to replace this with a more in depth results verification framework in the future.
-Currently most of our results verification is done by cross-checking with current open-source frameworks and published works.

 ### Documentation